10 Days in Slovenia: Itinerary, What to Do & Where to Go

 3 Days

-Everyone knows about Croatia’s famous Adriatic coastline; fewer realize that Slovenia rocks out its own little blissful Istrian riviera wedged between the Croatian and Italian coasts.
+Everyone knows about Croatia’s famous Adriatic coastline; fewer realize that Slovenia rocks out its own little blissful Istrian Riviera wedged between the Croatian and Italian coasts.

 Panorama of Old Town Piran